-topic: Talking to tourists in English 1
+Talking to Tourists 1

 Fill in each blank with the correct word.
 If both words can be used, choose the one that sounds more natural in each situation.